uzh-dqbm-cmi/lymphoma_tvec_study/README.md

 # lymphoma_tvec_study
-Scripts used for the T-VEC lymphoma study
+Scripts and config files used for the T-VEC lymphoma study